 Barn Manager at the Florida Agricultural Museum Offers These Reminders for Parents and Kids Now that school is out and summer is here, the kids are going to need something to do to keep them busy.
 Many kids love horses, so equine summer camp is very popular.
 While they are generally safe for kids to

-Farmer Encourages Fellow Growers to Apply for TAP and Replant Ask anyone in the business and they will tell you: making a living in the citrus industry is not for the faint of heart.
-Growers have battled Mother Nature throughout history, struggling to stay in business after experiencing damages left by hurricanes, freezes, and
+Farmer Encourages Fellow Growers to Apply for Tree Assistance Program (TAP) and Replant Ask anyone in the business and they will tell you: making a living in the citrus industry is not for the faint of heart.
+Growers have battled Mother Nature throughout history, struggling to stay in business after experiencing damages left by

-Florida Blueberry Growers Vying with Competitors for Lucrative Spring Marketing Window As Florida’s blueberry industry matures, increased competition is making it harder for growers to realize dreams of blue gold.
-“I think there’s going to be a bit of a shakeout in the blueberry business going forward,” asserts Ryan Atwood, a blueberry grower with
+Florida Blueberry Growers Vying with Competitors for Lucrative Spring Marketing Window AS FLORIDA’S BLUEBERRY industry matures, increased competition is making it harder for growers to realize dreams of blue gold.
+“I think there’s going to be a bit of a shakeout in the blueberry business going forward,” asserts Ryan Atwood, a blueberry grower with about

 Event Offers Unique Insight into Relevant Topics and Career Opportunities On Thursday, June 22, 2017, from 8:15 a.m. to 12:30p.m., students 8-18 years old will have the opportunity to learn about Florida citrus during the Citrus Youth Day.